NVIDIA/aistore/deploy/dev/k8s/README.md

 ```

 To update the aisnode images, or to redeploy AIStore, execute the `make ais-redeploy` argument, as shown below.
 This will skip the minikube and Docker registry deployment.

+### Local

+By default, the make targets will pull the `aisnode-minikube` image from [dockerhub](https://hub.docker.com/u/aistorage/).
+The `minimal-local` and `redeploy-local` options provide an easy way to test changes on a minimal cluster with a rebuilt local image by pushing the image to the local minikube registry. `make dev` also includes a prompt to rebuild the local image for more complex deployments.

 ### Stopping and cleanup